bugdie4k/fmt/README.md

 **DESCRIPTION**
 Prints args with `~S` formatting.
-You can pass `:-nl` as the first argument to avoid newline."
+You can pass `:-nl` as the first argument to avoid newline.

 <hr/>